Calke Abbey: Estate and natural heritage

 The Trust manages the surrounding landscape park with an eye to nature conservation.
 It contains such features as a walled garden, with a flower garden and a former physic garden, now managed as a kitchen garden.
 The ancient deer park of the Calke Abbey Estate is a designated Site of Special Scientific Interest and national nature reserve, particularly noted for its rare wood pasture habitat and associated deadwood invertebrate fauna.
-The estate features hundreds of veteran trees, including a 1000 year old oak tree called the Old Man of Calke.
+The estate features hundreds of veteran trees, including a 1,000-year-old oak tree called the Old Man of Calke.
 The estate is also listed at Grade II* on the National Register of Historic Parks and Gardens.

 To the side of the house is a large quadrangle of buildings forming the old stable yard and farm, complete with old carriages and farm implements.
 The outbuildings incorporate a brewhouse that is linked to the main house by a tunnel.

 The limestone quarries on the estate near Ticknall are the end point of the railway that took limestone to the Ashby Canal at Willesley basin and one of the tunnels can be seen restored and running under the drive.
+The tunnel is now a scheduled monument.
 It closed in 1915.

+Church of St Giles

+The original church was founded about 1100 by Harold de Leke and given to the priory.
+It was the parish church for the village of Calke from 1160 to 1834 when it became the manorial chapel.
+Now owned by the National Trust, it is still a consecrated church and the occasional service is held there.
+The church is a Grade II listed building.